Session one – Strategic enterprise-wide risk management

 Mapping and measuring your IoT risk: considering the risk and value

-Despite this, businesses have enthusiastically deployed due to the value to be gained from it through organisational competitiveness.
+Despite this, businesses have enthusiastically deployed it due to the potential value to be gained.

 - How IoT is enabling new avenues of risk